Nukesor/hetznerbot/README.md

 If the price of an offer is reduced you will get a new notification with the updated price.

+This project is mostly used by myself.
+You may also use it if you like.
+However, I don't plan to provide proper support for this project as I do for my other projects.

 Available commands:

 ```txt